Medb: Description

-Medb is described as a fair haired wolf queen, whose form was so beautiful that it robbed men of two-thirds of their valor upon seeing her.
+Medb is described as a fair haired wolf queen, whose form was so beautiful that it robbed men of two-thirds of their valour upon seeing her.

 Marriages and rise to power

 How Medb came to power in Connacht and married Ailill mac Máta is told in the tale Cath Bóinde ("The Battle of the Boyne"), also known as Ferchuitred Medba ("Medb's man-share").
 Her father, Eochaid Feidlech, the High King of Ireland, married her to Conchobar mac Nessa, king of Ulster, because he had killed Conchobar's purported father, the former High King Fachtna Fáthach, in battle.
-She bore him a son, Glaisne, but the marriage was a bad one and she left him.
+They had a son, Glaisne, but the marriage was a bad one and she left him.
 Eochaid gave Conchobar another of his daughters, Eithne (or Clothru), but Medb murdered her while she was pregnant; her son Furbaide was born by posthumous caesarian section.

 Eochaid deposed the then-king of Connacht, Tinni mac Conri, and installed Medb in his place.
 However, Tinni regained a share of the throne when he and Medb later became lovers.
 Conchobar raped Medb after an assembly at Tara, and war ensued between the High King and Ulster.
 Tinni challenged Conchobar to single combat, and lost.
 Eochaid Dála of the Fir Domnann, who had been Tinni's rival for the kingship, protected the Connacht army as it retreated, and became Medb's next husband and king of Connacht.
 Medb demanded her husband satisfy her three criteria—that he be without fear, meanness, or jealousy.
 The last was particularly important, as she had many lovers.
 While married to Eochaid Dála, she took Ailill mac Máta, chief of her bodyguard, as her lover.
 Eochaid discovered the affair, challenged Ailill to single combat, and lost.
 Ailill then married Medb and became king of Connacht.

-Medb's children
+Medb's seven sons

 Medb and Ailill had seven sons, all called Maine.
 They originally all had other names, but when Medb asked a druid which of her sons would kill Conchobar, he replied, "Maine".
 She did not have a son called Maine, so she renamed all her sons as follows: